 - the agreement must be signed by both the seller and the buyer, either personally or by an agent authorised in writing to sign on that party’s behalf;

-- the Master’s consent to the sale and the agreement should be made subject to this consent being obtained; and
+- the Master’s consent to the sale; and

 - as part of the Master’s approval process the consent of the heirs may also be required.